pmeenan/i-d-compression-dictionary/draft-meenan-httpbis-compression-dictionary.md

 use for compression.

 The "Sec-Available-Dictionary" request header is a Structured Field {{RFC8941}}
-sf-string value that contains the hash of the contents of a single available dictionary calculated using one of the algorithms advertised as being supported by the server.
+sf-string value that contains a Base16-encoded {{RFC4648}} hash of the contents of a single available dictionary calculated using one of the algorithms advertised as being supported by the server.

 The client MUST only send a single "Sec-Available-Dictionary" request header with a single hash value for the best available match that it has available.

+For example:
+Sec-Available-Dictionary: A591A6D40BF420404A011733CFB7B190D62C65BF0BCDA32B57B277D9AD9F146E

 ### Dictionary freshness requirement